Many clients set up plans, get their investment accounts established and then fail to meet the funding deadlines. It is rare, but it does happen.

 Unlike salary deferral made under a 401k plan, cash balance plan contributions will not show up as a salary reductions or in an information bow on form W2.

-Make sure to work closely with your accountants so that the deadline is not missed.
+Make sure to work closely with your accountant so that the deadline is not missed.
+Unfortunately, many CPAs are not even aware of many of the requirements.

 Cash balance plan contribution deadline